ayladillis/Note-Taker/README.md

 - [visual studio code]()

 ## Code Highlight
-This code snippet is where I
+This code snippet is where I posted my note to the body of journal, using the variables reqBody and notes.

 ![code screenshot](screenshot1.png)